Home » Symptoms » Cat Symptoms A-Z » Scab Formation

 - Change in skin odor: Infections and inflammatory conditions can cause an unpleasant odor.

-The pet owner can first try to prevent the cat from scratching or licking excessively, for example by using a collar to protect the affected areas.
+The pet owner can first try to prevent the cat from excessive scratching or licking by, for example, using a collar to protect the affected areas.
 Cleanliness is crucial, so the affected skin areas should be carefully cleaned with a damp cloth to remove dirt and dried pus.

 Outlook on current research